 Notes

-- I really don't like to cook corn succotash for too long.
+- Don't cook it for too long: I really don't like to cook corn succotash for too long.
 You want the corn to retain its sweetness and texture, the beauty of succotash is letting the vegetables shine!

-- The cider vinegar is the secret ingredient here that brings all the flavors together and adds a hint of acid.
+- The cider vinegar is the secret ingredient: It brings all the flavors together and adds a hint of acid, don't skip it!

-- I love making succotash with fresh, sweet summer corn, but if you get a hankering when it's out of season, you can definitely make it with frozen corn or canned corn.
+- Substitute frozen or canned corn: I love making succotash with fresh, sweet summer corn, but if you get a hankering when it's out of season, you can definitely make it with frozen corn or canned corn.
 Just make sure they are well drained before you add them to the skillet.

 Leave a Reply